trungtinlu/trungtinlu.github.io/_pages/about.md

 Research Interests
 ------
 * **Motion Control:** Developing and applying Field Oriented Control (FOC) with advanced control techinques to enhance the performance and stability of PMSM Drive Systems.
-* **Apdaptive Nonlinear Control:** Focusing on state observer (such as Extend State Observer, RBFNN Observer) to estimate the disturbance and uncertainty in PMSM Drive System.
+* **Apdaptive Nonlinear Control:** Focusing on state observer (such as Extend State Observer, RBFNN Observer) to estimate the disturbance and uncertainty for Autonomous System.

 Awards
 ------